Arsene Wenger was renowned for giving opportunities to young players during his 22 years in charge of Arsenal – but some of them got only one chance.

 A former USA international, Simek will be familiar to Sheffield Wednesday supporters, having made over 100 league appearances for the Owls during a five-year spell in the 2000s.

-Harper went from being a non-league goalkeeper at Sittingbourne to David Seaman’s understudy at Arsenal in 1994, and if you want to know more about his fascinating story, Will Unwin has got your back.
+Harper went from being a non-league goalkeeper at Sittingbourne to David Seaman’s understudy at Arsenal in 1994, and if you want to know more about his fascinating story, we’ve got your back.

 Given he has toured as Freddie Mercury’s replacement in Queen during the 2000s, it was a surprise to see Rodgers entrusted to make his Arsenal debut in the quarter-final of the League Cup in 2008.